adamweingram/slurmtail/README.md

 This will:
 1. Submit your SLURM batch script using `sbatch`.
 2. Extract the log output pattern from the script (e.g., `#SBATCH --output output.%j.log`).
-3. Wait for the log file to be created (or until the timeout).
+3. Wait for the log file to be created (or until TIMEOUT seconds).
 4. Start monitoring the log file, showing new content as it's written.
 5. Create a hidden resume file (`._slurmtail`) for later resumption.